zumasys/docs/site/jbase/coding-corner/visual-studio-code-pick-basic-extension/README.md

 ## Notes

->AccuTerm 8 now has a VSCODE option in addition to WED.
+>AccuTerm 8 now has a VSCODE connector in addition to WED.
 >If you prefer a browser interface, there is now also a [VSCode server which offers a browser interface to your code](https://github.com/gitpod-io/openvscode-server/)

 Back to [Coding Corner](./../coding-corner)